Skip to main content

 What are TCE, PCE and DCE?

-For more information on the chemicals of concern, please refer to SA Health Chlorinated solvents in groundwater.
+For more information on these chemicals, please refer to the SA Health Chlorinated solvents in groundwater website.

 What is the problem posed by PCE, TCE and its breakdown products (DCE and vinyl chloride)?